.

 DISTANCE FROM MEDICAL CARE

-If you have a chronic condition which could require immediate medical care (e.g., heart condition, kidney problems, severe asthma, etc.), or if you are pregnant, please discuss your participation on this expedition with your physician.
+If you have a chronic condition that could require immediate medical care (e.g., heart condition, kidney problems, severe asthma, etc.), or if you are pregnant, please discuss your participation on this expedition with your physician.
 Some trails are remote, and medical evacuation will be accessible by helicopter only.

 CLIMATE/WEATHER

 Dehydration, heat exhaustion, sunburn, and other heat-related illnesses can occur, but you can protect yourself by drinking sufficient water, wearing high-SPF sunscreen, and wearing appropriate clothing.
-Dehydration from sweating can be a problem; please bring your own water bottles that you can easily carry and refill them with electrolyte-replacement packets.
+Dehydration from sweating can be a problem; please bring your water bottles that you can easily carry and refill them with electrolyte-replacement packets.
 At high altitudes, there can be quick weather changes and shifts in temperature.
 Packing layers will be essential each day.
 In winter, temperatures can be quite low (expect starting temperatures in the morning to be below 0ºC), so please pay special attention to the packing list.

 PROJECT TASKS/EQUIPMENT